ajayvignesh01/Dynamic-Routes-with-ISR-and-PPR/README.md

+# DEMO ONLY WORKS IN DEV SERVER
+PPR is still an experimental feature, and does not yet support dynamic routes.
+This demo uses a hacky technicality of dev server to simulate what PPR would look like in dynamic routes.

 # Optimizing Dynamic Routes with ISR & PPR

 A big pain point with dynamic routes is that they can be slow to render and result in a poor user experience especially during serverless function cold-starts.
 Using the new experimental partial prerendering in next@canary, we can drastically improve the user experience for dynamic routes.
 Let's dive in!